Music in the Elizabethan era

 During the reign of Queen Elizabeth I (1558–1603), English art and high culture reached a pinnacle known as the height of the English Renaissance.
 Elizabethan music experienced a shift in popularity from sacred to secular music and the rise of instrumental music.
 Professional musicians were employed by the Church of England, the nobility, and the rising middle-class.

-Elizabeth I was fond of music and played the lute and virginal, sang, and even claimed to have composed dance music.
+Elizabeth I was fond of music and played the lute and virginals, sang, and even claimed to have composed dance music.
 She felt that dancing was a great form of physical exercise and employed musicians to play for her while she danced.
 During her reign, she employed over seventy musicians.
 The interests of the queen were expected to be adopted by her subjects.
 All noblemen were expected to be proficient in playing the lute and "any young woman unable to take her proper place in a vocal or instrumental ensemble became the laughing-stock of society."
 Music printing led to a market of amateur musicians purchasing works published by those who received special permission from the queen.